Source: Jeffrey Epstein taken off suicide watch before death

-NEW YORK (AP) — Jeffrey Epstein, the well-connected financier accused of orchestrating a sex-trafficking ring, had been taken off suicide watch before he killed himself in a New York jail, a personal familiar with the matter said.
+NEW YORK (AP) — Jeffrey Epstein, the well-connected financier accused of orchestrating a sex-trafficking ring, had been taken off suicide watch before he killed himself in a New York jail, a person familiar with the matter said Saturday.

 Attorney General William Barr said he was “appalled” to learn of Epstein’s death while in federal custody.
 The FBI and the Department of Justice’s Office of the Inspector General will investigate, he said.